Federation of Young European Greens: Advisory Committee (AC)

 The advisory Committee follows the functioning of the EC and personnel and they assist in conflict resolution between EC members and/or personnel.
 These are usually former EC members or people who were involved in FYEG.
 The Advisory Committee ensures the transfer of knowledge within FYEG and acts as a conflict resolution body.
 It is elected for two years at the GA and is composed of 5 members.
 Action by the AC is taken only upon request by EC members of other bodies of FYEG.
-They are elected for two years by the GA.

 Working groups

-The Working groups are a place for our activists to meet, debate topics and develop campaigns and ideas.
+The Working groups are a place for FYEG activists to meet, debate topics, develop campaigns and ideas.
 They are in charge of building and communicating positions internally and externally with the approval of the EC.
 Each working group consist of at least 5 people from 5 different MOs.

 Office staff

-The office staff has at least one Secretary General (elected for two years by the General Assembly) and a Project Assistant.
-The Sec Gen is responsible of the daily management of FYEG regarding finances, co-ordination of the office, fund-raising, representation, reporting, networking and legal representation.
-The Project Assistant is in charge of project management, organisation of FYEG events and giving and administrative support to the SecGen.
+The office staff has at least one Secretary General (SecGen) and a Project Assistant.
+The SecGen is elected for three years by the General Assembly.
+They are responsible for the daily management of FYEG regarding finances, coordination of the office, fundraising, representation, reporting, networking and legal representation.
+The Project Assistant is in charge of project management, organisation of FYEG events and giving administrative support to the SecGen.